FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-is relationship Trait that defines a relationship receiving a code block.
+Trait that defines a relationship receiving a code block.

+### is relationship

 ### multi sub trait_mod:<is>